 Former Manchester United midfielder Quinton Fortune is confident his former side can beat Real Madrid - even without striker Robin van Persie.

-The Dutchman has a hip injury but should be fit for their Champions League tie at Old Trafford, which is poised at 1-1 after the first leg.
+The Dutchman has a hip injury but should be fit for their Champions League tie at Old Trafford, which is after the first leg.